Find Grad Schools

 76 Yearly Graduations

 The 14th most popular school in the country for natural resources & conservation majors who are seeking their master's degree is University of Colorado Boulder.
 Each year, around 37,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,910 per year, while in-state graduate students, on average, pay $15,849 per year.
+The average in-state tuition for full-time undergraduates is $11,004 per year, while in-state graduate students, on average, pay $15,251 per year.
 During the most recent year for which we have data, 76 people received their master's degree in natural resources & conservation from CU - Boulder.
-Of these students, 72% were women and 15% were members of underrepresented racial-ethnic groups.
-University of Colorado Boulder natural resources & conservation graduates who receive their master's degree go on to jobs earning a median salary of $54,909.
+About 67% of this group were women, and 18% were students from an underrepresented racial-ethnic group.

 #15